2007 – 2010 Toyota Sienna 3.5L V6

 I rested the subframe on a pair of vehicle dollies that I got from Harbor Freight.
 These little guys were perfect for the job – they are low profile and allow me to roll the subframe around.
 With the the engine and subframe lowered the next step is raising the body of the van so that there is enough room to roll everything out from under the van.
 This is where those 6 ton jack stands come into play as they can be raised fairly high.
 Be careful though.
 With the van sitting at this angle there is greater chance of it rolling backwards and off of the jack stands.
 I can’t stress this enough – block the rear wheels and carefully watch the van so that it doesn’t start rolling back.
 Under NO CIRCUMSTANCES should you ever be under the van during this step.

-With the van jacked up high enough it's just a matter of rolling the whole subframe assembly out.
-On the next page I will be going over how to swap everything over and reinstall the engine.
+With the van jacked up high enough it’s just a matter of rolling the whole subframe assembly out.